gradle/gradle/design-docs/continuous-build.md

     - change input file of task C
       - a new build should get re-triggered

+### Open issues

+- Self modifying tasks will cause a loop
+- Builds with tasks that change inputs of tasks executed earlier in the build will cause a loop
+- Jar task might need this fix: https://github.com/gradle/gradle/commit/4bc280cff6745e78e0b764c604c19214c5b9c946

 ## Story: Detecting changes to build files or files that are input to the build configuration phase

 TBD